Why Employee Engagement Goals Matter – And How To Achieve Them

 • Identify areas for improvement

-The good news is you don’t need expensive consultants to get a survey up and running.
-You can use your company intranet or the many online tools and create your own.
+You don’t need expensive consultants to run a survey.
+Use your company intranet or other online tools to create your own survey.

 • Levels of absenteeism and sickness